 Fiscal stress and cash pressures currently facing the State may continue or become more difficult, and continuing declines in State tax receipts or other results of the current economic recession may materially adversely affect the financial condition of the State.
-However, because the District is basic aid district and receives all of its revenue limit funding from local property taxes, the impact to the District from such deferrals are minimal.
+The District is not a basic aid district.